Frequently asked questions about annual reports

 You should specify at least the amount given to each beneficiary and why.
 You should ideally also explain how you have ensured that your partners, for example, have used the funds given to them in the manner intended.

 Yes.
-The annual report or account must always be submitted, regardless of whether a money collection was organized or donations were received.
+The annual report must always be submitted, regardless of whether a money collection was organized or donations were received.

-If no collection was arranged or no donations were received, instead of the normal notification or account, a so-called a zero declaration or a zero account stating that this is the case.
+If no collection was arranged or no donations were received, instead of the normal notification, submit a so-called a zero declaration stating that this is the case.

 Always report any gratuitous monetary donations you have made by appealing to the public.
 Instead, other income, such as membership fees or sales revenue, should not be reported.